ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_uninstall/README.md

 - All CP4D service custom resources (Watson Studio, WML, Spark, Cognos)
 - CP4D platform custom resources (ZenService, Ibmcpd)
 - CPFS, NamespaceScope, and IBM Licensing
-- All OperandRequests from operators and instance namespaces
-- All OperandRegistry resources from operators namespace
-- All OperandConfig resources from operators namespace
 - All operator subscriptions and CSVs
 - Custom catalog sources (if enabled)
 - PVCs (if enabled)